 There are many air travelers who use over the counter nasal spray or decongestant pill an hour before descent.
 These decongestants help in shrinking the membrane and therefore very beneficial when you want to pop your ear.
 Decongestants tables can be bought without any kind of prescription from the doctor.

 Patients of heart disease, irregular heart rhythms, high blood pressure, excessive nervousness or thyroid disease should try to avoid decongestants tablets or consult a specialist before taking them.
-Also pregnant woman also need to consult their doctor before taking these pills.
+Also, a pregnant woman also needs to consult their doctor before taking these pills.

 Avoid temperature extremes